backdrop-contrib/digital_agency/README.md

-# Zeever Config
+# Digital Agency
-Config and content that compliment the Zeever theme for Backdrop CMS
+Config and content that compliment the Zeever theme for Backdrop CMS.
+Or the Zeever theme will be specifically developed to support the functionality in this module, other themes might also choose to support this package/module.

 This module is intended to provide sample content and configuration that work well with the Zeever theme under development for Backdrop CMS.
 For more information about